Why would a baby go on a breast-feeding strike?

 - Stress or distraction.
 Overstimulation, delayed feedings or a long separation from you might cause fussiness and difficulty nursing.
 A strong reaction from you to being bitten during breast-feeding might have the same effect.
 Sometimes a baby is simply too distracted to breast-feed.

 - Reduced milk supply.
 Supplementing with formula or using a pacifier too much might reduce your milk supply.
-Sometimes reduced milk supply is a sign of pregnancy.

 Managing a breast-feeding strike